guettli/golang-and-vscode/README.md

 Above setting did not remove all pop-ups.
 I disabled the GitLens plugin.

-# Support for Yaml: autocomplete
+# Support for Yaml/JSON: autocomplete

 I am editing a file called golangci.yaml.

 The editor vscode provides autocomplete.
 It somehow seems to understand the format.

+Some for Kubernetes YAML files: Autocomplete and documentation via hover.

 That's magic und very helpful.

+Vscode uses [json schema](https://json-schema.org/) for this magic.

 # Terminal